-Most planning items need to be completed before a certain number of days before your trip.
+Most planning items need to be completed a certain number of days before your trip.
 We’ve created a planning timeline for you to make it easier to know when you need to get all these things done by.

 One rule you should live by with Disney vacations is “it’s never too early.”
-Start planning as as soon as possible and things will go much smoother.
+Start planning as soon as possible and things will go much smoother.

 499 Days Before Your Trip